 Controlled substance or seized drug analysis is the testing of an unknown substance suspected to be a drug to determine its chemical composition.

 The Scientific Analysis Bureau provides analysis of unknown substances to determine the amount and identity of the substance.
-This analysis, completed using a screening and confirmation process, is performed at all four of the regional laboratories.
+This analysis, completed using a screening and confirmation process, is performed at the Central, Northern, and Southern laboratories.
 Additionally, analysts provide instruction to officers statewide in the field test training program, a program that allows quick identification of potential drugs.
 The Scientific Analysis Bureau also offers a modified field drug test program within the laboratory, allowing rapid analysis and reporting of results within a quick time frame.
 Each year, the Scientific Analysis Bureau performs analysis on an average of more than 13,000 controlled substance cases.